 - Trauma and abuse

-I also have experience in LGBT, Relationship, Family, Grief, Anger, Self esteem, Career, Bipolar
+I also have experience in LGBT, Relationship issues, Family conflicts, Grief, Anger management, Self esteem, Career difficulties, Bipolar disorder

 Thank you LAURA!
 Your sessions have helped me not only bounce back but bounce forward.
 You have great insights and I appreciate that!
 I mostly appreciate the resources you have provided!
 Thank you.